 Structured observation to assess student collaboration

 We used structured observation to examine the research hypothesis on (4) student collaboration during the students’ preparation of a final product in group work.
-The observations were conducted with a checklist compiled by Wadawi (2013) and found to be cross-validated with other research methods, such as interviews with students and teachers (Wdmani 2012).
+The observations were conducted with a checklist compiled by Wadawi (2013) and found to be cross-validated with other research methods, such as interviews with students and teachers (Wdmani, 2012).
 Collaboration was evaluated using three observations each at the computerized and non-computerized school, respectively.
 In each instance, notes on the checklist were taken by the researcher and two additional observers from the science team to ensure the reliability of the data.
 Observations were carried out three times over the course of the study, and at the end of each observation the researcher and the two other observers cross-commented on each criterion included in the structured observation.

 Quantitative data analysis